unboxed/nginx-buildpack/readme.md

+# Unboxeds nginx-buildpack

+Uses ryandotsmith/nginx-buildpack as a base but will compile and cache the nginx binary on heroku instead of commiting the nginx binary to this github repo.

+Changes:

+* Update nginx version to 1.8.0
+* Added --with-http_gzip_static_module (allows use of gzip_static directive)
+* Extend compile script to use a cached binary of ngnix
+* Will recompile nginx if the version changes (see [bin/compile](bin/compile))

+Everything else is the same as below

 # Heroku Buildpack: NGINX

 Nginx-buildpack vendors NGINX inside a dyno and connects NGINX to an app server via UNIX domain sockets.